chatasweetie/Rideminder/README.md

-Awesome Name
+Rideminder
 --------

 **Description**

-Awesome_Name is a messaging system that will notify user when their transit vehicle is within three blocks of their destination via text message in San Fransico.
+Rideminder is a messaging system that will notify user when their transit vehicle is within three blocks of their destination via text message in San Fransico.

 ### Screenshots